 Add it to your weekly meal prep and enjoy a “better-for-you” chocolate dessert all week long, or dress it up with toppings and serve it at your next family dinner or holiday gathering.
 A dollop of Greek yogurt or a swirl of whipped cream with some shaved chocolate on top?
 Pure heaven.

-If you love healthy, high-protein desserts made with cottage cheese, be sure to check out my Cottage Cheese Banana Bread next — it’s an easy upgrade to a classic and insanely delicious.
+If you love healthy, high-protein desserts made with cottage cheese, be sure to check out my Cottage Cheese Banana Bread next!
+If Greek yogurt is your thing, then this viral no-bake Japanese cheesecake is a must-try healthy dessert hack.

 Here is the ingredient line-up: